 The Outsiders (not to be confused with the novel of the same name) are a DC Comics superhero team that has starred in its own comic book series several times.
-The group is best known as "Batman's own superhero team" since he formed it, though he's no longer a regular member.
+The group is best known as "Batman's own superhero team" since he formed it, though he's not always a regular member.

 The first series, Batman and the Outsiders, was launched after the cancellation of The Brave and the Bold, Batman's own Team-Up Series, in the early 1980s.
 Writer Mike W. Barr and artist Jim Aparo, both of whom had extensive experience with Batman, created the team and launched the series on the last issue of TB&TB, #200 (July, 1983).

-for refusing to help him rescue his friend, Lucius Fox, from being caught in the middle of a military coup in the European nation of Markovia (because they didn't want to start an international incident).
+In that story, Batman is angry at the Justice League for refusing to help him rescue his friend, Lucius Fox, from being caught in the middle of a military coup in the European nation of Markovia (because they didn't want to start an international incident).
 He quits the team and goes alone, ending up running into various other heroes while there, including:

 - Black Lightning, a black superhero with electrical powers.

-- Metamorpho, an adventurer transformed into a chemical shapeshifting creature by an ancient artifact.
+- Metamorpho, an adventurer transformed into a chemical shapeshifting creature by an Ancient Artifact.